hapijs/hapi/API.md

 to decide if the response is going to qualify for an HTTP 304 (Not Modified).
 If the entity values match the request conditions, `h.entity()` returns a response object for the lifecycle method to return as its value which will set a 304 response.
 Otherwise, it sets the provided entity headers and returns `undefined`.
-The method argumetns are:
+The method arguments are:

 - `options` - a required configuration object with:
     - `etag` - the ETag string.
 Required if `modified` is not present.
 Defaults to no header.